-3 Medium to Long-Term Bond Issuance Broken down by Type
+Medium to Long-Term Bond Issuance Broken down by Type

-In Japan, the government issues fixed-rate coupon-bearing bonds with a maturity of 40 years at the longest by striking a balance with market trends and investor needs, etc. As shown by the examples of foreign countries, the medium-term zone (7 years or less) accounts for about 50 to 60% of all government bonds in the U.S. and Germany while the super long-term zone accounts for about 20 to 30% of all such bonds in the U.K. and France.
-Maturity compositions thus vary widely from country to country.
-In addition, it is notable that the U.K. and France specify no maturity and divide maturities into rough categories in a flexible manner.
+In Japan, the government issues coupon-bearing bonds with a maturity of up to 40 years in consideration of market trends, investor needs, etc. As shown by the examples of foreign countries, 5-year or shorter bonds account for about 40 to 50% of all government bonds in the U.S. and Germany while longer bonds account for about 70% of all such bonds in the U.K. and France.
+Maturity mixes thus vary widely from country to country.
+In addition, it is notable that the U.K. and France specify no maturity and divide maturities into rough categories in a flexible

 As for Inflation-Indexed Bonds in Japan, the authorities adjust the issuance amount flexibly in response to the market environment and investment needs based on dialogue with market participants.
-In the U.K., Inflation-Indexed Bonds account for some 20% of all outstanding government bonds, being established as a major fundraising means.
-In France, Inflation-Indexed Bonds account for around 10%, occupying a major position (Fig. c6-4).
+In the U.K. and France among foreign countries, Inflation-Indexed Bonds account for a relatively large share of around 7% of their total government bond issuance amounts (Fig. c5-7).